Signaling Protocol Specification

 NOTE

-Stopping the mission for a single robot will also abort the overall mission and stop all other robots.
-This behavior is intentional, as the mission assumes the participation of all assigned robots.
+Stopping a single robot aborts the overall fleet mission and stops all other robots.
+This is intentional — the mission assumes the participation of all assigned robots.

 Feedback